vitaliiboiarchuk/PortfolioLab/readme.md

 The application is used to donate to trusted institutions.
 There are a registration and logging system.
 When you fill out the donation form you can choose the categories that your donation belongs to as well as choose the foundation that you want to transfer the donation to.
-Before sending the form a summary of your data is displayed You don't have to be logged in to make a donation.
+Before sending the form a summary of your data is displayed.
+You don't have to be logged in to make a donation.
 There are two types of roles in this project - Users and Admins.
 For admins has been created an administration panel to manage foundations, users, administrators.